HERE'S WHY THE COASTAL GRANDMOTHER AESTHETIC IS JUST WHAT WE NEED NOW...

 Movies of this ilk, mostly from the directorial talents of Myers, and the feelings they invoke, are something I’ve sought solace in on the regular for the last few years - not without coincidence, as midlife began its approach.
 Her Coastal Grandmother protagonists inspire me to finally become that grown up woman - the one who’s been through a whole lot of life stuff, is surviving and coming out the other side.
 She knows exactly who she is, what’s important and she finally has her shit together.
 Most of the time at least.

 Neither Adler or Barry are actually Grandmothers either but both appear to be divorced and wealthy - one with a beach house in the Hamptons, the other about to begin some seriously epic renovations on her already epic, Santa Barbara ranch style house.
-Clearly the fiction is way more glamorous and innately more simple than the realities of such a situation - the painful and messy parts are referred to in comedic terms and mostly glossed over for effect.
-And when it comes to these movies that’s fine with me.
+Clearly the fiction is way more glamorous and innately more simple than the realities of such a situation - the painful and messy parts are referred to in comedic terms and mostly glossed over for effect but they still depict these women as survivors.
 When I reach for my trusty DVDs, I’m there for the escapism, interiors, dialogue and food - not the gritty and grim.
 Nancy knows this and works it to perfection.

 shop her accessories